Royhtml/Xampp-Meta-Panel/README.md

 ## 🐛 Known Issues

-* **Windows Defender:** When you first start the extension, Windows SmartScreen may flag the portable binaries.
+* **Windows Defender:** When you first start the extension or compile an EXE, Windows SmartScreen may flag the portable binaries.
 Allow the process in your security settings.
 * **WhatsApp Session Reset:** If the Puppeteer browser cache becomes corrupted, you may need to re-scan the QR code.
 The session files are stored in `%USERPROFILE%\.xampp_wa_session`.
-* **Port Conflicts:** If ports 80, 443, 3306, or 8000 are already in use, the services will fail to start.
+* **Port Conflicts:** If ports 80, 443, 3306, 8088, or 8000 are already in use, the services will fail to start.
 Use the Netstat Scanner to identify conflicting processes.
 * **TTS Limitation:** Text-to-Speech and Voice Recognition currently rely on Windows PowerShell and .NET System.Speech, meaning they are Windows-only features.

 ---